Frequently Asked Questions

 How is the Radius of Influence (ROI) determined?

-- The ROI is largely based on prior vertical site characterization data and site specific geologic/lithologic information.
+- The ROI is largely based on prior vertical data and site specific geologic/lithologic information.
 In some cases, a pilot Vertebrae Well System is installed and used to determine ROI prior to the installation of the full remediation system.
 Detailed site assessment data is critical to the Vertebrae design.
 In most cases it is easy to allow for complete ROI overlap and excellent coverage based on the efficiency and number of segments possible in a single Vertebrae Well System.

 How is the size of the wells determined?